feedback-house/developer-portal/docs/api-user-update-or-create.md

 The only required field is `title`; however, we provide options to add author information to your blog post as well along with other options.

 - `name` - The user fullname.
 This field is required.
-- `emails` - The associated emails of this user.
+- `emails` - Emaisl associated with this user.
 Users can have multiple emails.
 This field expects an array in the format `emails: ['email1@yourcompany.com','email2@yourcompany.com']`.
 This field will also be used as primary key to detect if users will be created or updated.
 - `gender` - Gender of the user.
+Valid options are `MALE`, `FEMALE`, `OTHER`.
 - `groups` - Groups that this user bellongs to.
 Needs to be a valid `GroupID`
 - `title` - The user job post title.
 This a string.
+- `active` - This fileld defines if the user is active or not.
+Valid options are `true`, `false`.
-- `active` - Defines if the user is active or not.
+- `active` - This fileld defines if the user is active or not.
+Valid options are `true`, `false`.
+- `businessDivision` - This fileld defines the Business Division of user.
+This needs to be a valid Business Division ID.
+- `manager` - This fileld defines if the user manager.
+This field needs to be one of the following: A valid Manager ID, or valid Manager TaxID, or valid manager EmployeeID (your own internal employeeID).
+For each request the API will attempt to find the manager using the provided key.
+- `phoneNumbers` - This fileld defines phones for this user.
+This field expects an array of strings in the format `phoneNumbers: ['+55 11 976231232', '11 9999999999']`.
+Phone logic is not strictly enforced.
+- `birthDate` - This field defines de user birth date, format is `YYYY/MM/DD`.
+- `admissionDate` - This field defines de user admission date, format is `YYYY/MM/DD`.
+- `demissionDate` - This field defines date when the user left the company.
+Note: if this field is defined the user will be automatically set to `active:false`, regarless of the value provied in the active field.
+- `costRevenueCenter` - This field defines Area whereas is a revenue or cost center.
+This fields expects a valid `Cost RevenueCenter ID

-This is a link to [another document.](doc3.md)
+This is a link to
 This is a link to an [external page.](http://www.example.com)